ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M)_Interview.md

 A **NAT (Network Address Translation) Gateway** is an **AWS-managed service** that enables resources in a **Private Subnet** to **access the Internet** while preventing the Internet from initiating connections to those resources.

+NFS is a general network file-sharing protocol used by many systems (including on-premises servers and cloud storage), and Amazon EFS is just one service that uses NFS.

+NFS (Network File System) – A protocol for sharing files over a network.
+EFS (Elastic File System) – Amazon Web Services' (AWS) managed NFS-based file storage service.
+NAS (Network Attached Storage) – A dedicated device for storing and sharing files over a network.
+HPC (High-Performance Computing) – Systems designed for computationally intensive workloads.
+ESXi (Elastic Sky X Integrated) – VMware's bare-metal hypervisor for running virtual machines.
+PV (Persistent Volume) – A Kubernetes storage resource that persists independently of pods.
 It provides **outbound Internet access only**.

 ---